YavinOwens/Data-Quality-Review-System-GenAi/interactive-architecture-document-c4.md

 ```

 ### Context Statement
-The system serves business users and judges, uses local and cloud models, records traces and feedback in MLflow, and integrates with enterprise data and governance services [web:34][web:41][web:45].
+The system serves business users and judges, uses local and cloud models, records traces and feedback in MLflow, and integrates with enterprise data and governance services .

 ---

 ## 4. C4 Level 2 — Container View

-C4 Level 2 breaks the system into applications and data stores, such as web apps, APIs, workers, notebooks, and registries [web:43][web:46].
+C4 Level 2 breaks the system into applications and data stores, such as web apps, APIs, workers, notebooks, and registries.

 ```mermaid
 flowchart LR